-The Launch Path is an 8-step process created by Bret Waters as part of his work at Stanford University.
+The Launch Path is a startup methodology created by Bret Waters as part of his work at Stanford University.
 It is a framework for successfully creating a launch-ready, investment-ready venture.
-It builds upon the well-established work of Steve Blank and Eric Ries (Customer Development and Lean Startup methodologies).
+It builds upon the well-established work of Steve Blank and Eric Ries (Customer Development and Lean Startup methodologies), while filling-in some crucial gaps in this body of work.
 Each week of the 4thly Startup Accelerator begins with a lecture associated with The Launch Path, and a deliverable assignment.

 Step 1: Listen to the waves.